zakizaim75/recycleview/AndroidStudioProjects/minggu 14/RecyclerViewFundamentals_Final/README.md

 * Using view models, view model factories, transformations, and LiveData and their observers.
 * Creating a Room database, creating a DAO, and defining entities.
 * Using coroutines for database tasks and other long-running tasks.
+* How to implement a basic RecyclerView with an Adapter, ViewHolder, and item layout.
+* How to implement data binding for RecyclerView.
+* How to create and use binding adapters to transform data.

 Getting Started